Frequently asked questions

 |Create external data source for Azure Blob Storage||X||X|

 |Create external table on a SQL Server data pool||X|

 |Create external table on a SQL Server storage pool||X|

 |Scale-out query execution||X||X|

-The table does not describe the functionality available in the latest SQL Server 2019 preview CTP.
+The table does not describe the functionality available in the latest SQL Server 2019 CTP.
 For the available features, please reference the release notes.
 For more information on connections using the ODBC generic connector visit our How to guide for configuring ODBC generic types.